Why email authentication is essential

 - DMARC without alignment → Message passes but doesn't protect identity

-- DMARC reports to unmonitored mailbox → You lose observability
+- DMARC reports to unmonitored mailbox → You lose observability.
+Use DMARC Monitoring to collect and visualize reports automatically

 TTL and DNS propagation